 - A tax calculation, which can be a print-out from the HMRC website or if you are having difficulty in accessing the online site, then the calculations your accountant submits to HMRC on your behalf may also be accepted, providing it’s on the accountants headed paper with a cover letter.

-– Your financial accounts for the same period, produced and signed by a qualified accountant or if that is not possible, then your HMRC tax year overview.
+- Your financial accounts for the same period signed by a qualified accountant.
+If that is not possible, then your HMRC tax year overview.

 and also the following for the previous complete tax year: